peejaywk/VinylRack/testing.md

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. Click on the My Account icon and select My Wishlist.
-3. Click ob the Remove button to remove a prodcut from the wishlist.
+3. Click on the Remove button to remove a product from the wishlist.
 Confirm that the product has been removed and that the correct message is displayed informing the user the product has been deleted from the wishlist.
 4. Repeat the above steps using Firefox, Opera, Edge & Safari browsers.
 5. Repeat the above steps using a mobile device if possible.